 Whatever winter sport is your passion, getting the most out of the UK winter season is inevitably about being opportunistic.
 You need to jump to it when the conditions are right.
 Getting into the hills requires some degree of planning.
+You need to learn all the tips you can on about how to forecast snow.
 When forecasters tend only to predict 3 days in advance, it doesn’t give much time to get organised.

 This changes though when you understand atmospheric thickness and how it relates to the 5 day synoptic weather charts.
-Have you ever noticed those numbered dashed lines hiding behind the isobars? (see below) Well they represent the thickness of the atmosphere and this directly relates to the temperature of the air-mass.
+Have you ever noticed those numbered dashed lines hiding behind the isobars? (see below – on Bracknell charts predicting 36 hrs or more ahead) Well they represent the thickness of the atmosphere and this directly relates to the temperature of the air-mass.
 Bear with me, here’s the techie bit.